CardoTisler/Behemoth/README.md

 ## Project Status

+**This project is currently in development.**
 #### Current features:

-This project is currently in development.
-User can add categories and transactions, but currently has to delete transactions via MongoDB Shell.
+User can add and delete both transactions and categories.
+Dashboard helps visualize the data and summarize the finances into 4 main categories - Income, Expenses, Budget _(Total planned budget - current spending)_ and Savings (Income - Expenses).
+Dashboard also gives a more detailed bar graph about expenses by visualizing each expense category alongside the planned budget for that category.

 #### Future functionality roadmap
 - [x] Dashboard (based on currrently stored transactions)